Use of Copyrighted Works by University Faculty

 Has Loyola University Chicago obtained rights to use the work?

 The University Libraries subscribe to a vast amount of content that is available to authorized users through licensed databases.
 When choosing material to use for your classes, you may want to search the libraries’ licensed online content.
 Many e-book records can be found in the library catalog.
-E-journals can be located through our e-journal search page.
+Electronic journals can be located through our journal search page.

 You can find out more about creating links to library content by reviewing this research guide.
 If you need assistance or want more information, please contact your subject specialist or the Reference Staff.